Harvey Rice: Professional career

 In 1828, Rice and other partners started a newspaper The Independent News Letter, that was later reorganized and renamed The Plain Dealer in 1842.
 In 1829, Rice became the managing editor of the paper.
 That same year he was appointed as Justice of the Peace.
 In 1830, he was elected as a Representative in the Ohio House of Representatives as a Democrat, serving for two years.
 He was appointed in 1830 as agent for the sale of fifty thousand acres Western Reserve School Lands.
 Over a three-year period he raised the sum of $150,000 through the sale of the public lands which was used to establish the public school system in Ohio.

 In 1851 Rice was elected to the Ohio Senate and served for two years.
 During his time in the senate, he was responsible for introduction and passage of laws to reorganize the public school system of the state and establish a system of public libraries.
+He was a member of Cleveland City Council in 1857.
 From 1879 until his death, he was president of the Early Settlers Association of the Western Reserve.